kchua88/data-science-S2023/challenges/c08-structures-assignment.md

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - Both - we can have induced variability from df_samples due to there being a chance of manufacturing defects.
+  - Induced variability- we can have induced variability from df_samples due to there being a chance of manufacturing defects.
 Defects like inclusions within the material would affect the material’s breaking strength.
 Because we approximate the log normal distribution using df_samples, there could be induced variability introduced into our calculation.
-    We also have real variability due to us using rlnorm(), which is a function that uses random selection to create 1000 estimated strength values using a fitted log normal distribution.
-This randomized selection exhibits real variability.
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes, the 95% confidence interval only includes the POF below 0.03.
-    This implies that 95% of the time, the population parameter POF will fall between 0.00976 and 0.0262.
+    The evidence suggests the true POF lies between 0.00976 and 0.0262
 - Compare this probability with your estimate from q2; is it more or less trustworthy?
   - This estimate is more trustworthy because it essentially fits the